marqo-ai/marqo/README.md

 ## Warning

-Note that you should not run other applications on Marqo's Opensearch cluster as Marqo automatically changes and adapts the settings on the cluster.
+Note that you should not run other applications on Marqo's Vespa cluster as Marqo automatically changes and adapts the settings on the cluster.

 ## Contributors